grpc/proposal/A6-client-retries.md

         // Set this to "0s", or leave unset, to immediately send all maxAttempts RPCs.
         // hedgingDelay takes its form from:
         // https://developers.google.com/protocol-buffers/docs/proto3#json
         // It is a representation of the proto3 Duration type.
+Note that the
+        // numeric portion of the string must be a valid JSON number.
         "hedgingDelay": string,

         // The set of status codes which indicate other hedged RPCs may still